Crime Victims’ Compensation

-Crime Victims’ Compensation can help pay for some expenses arising from a crime, such as medical bills, counseling for victims, replacement costs, and income loss.
-To qualify for Crime Victims’ Compensation, you must live in Oklahoma, report the crime to law enforcement within 72 hours, file claims within one year of the crime-related injury, and cooperate fully with the police, prosecution, and other law enforcement.
-Click the link above for more information and to apply for compensation.
+Can help pay for some expenses arising from a crime, such as medical bills, counseling for victims, replacement costs, and income loss.
+To qualify, you must live in Oklahoma, report the crime to law enforcement within 72 hours, file claims within one year of the crime-related injury, and cooperate fully with the police, prosecution, and other law enforcement.

-The NAAV is Oklahoma’s only tribal domestic violence and sexual assault coalition.
-The NAAV is not a direct service provider, but it does serve Oklahoma’s federally recognized tribes and their tribal domestic violence and sexual assault programs.
+Oklahoma’s only tribal domestic violence and sexual assault coalition.
+Serves Oklahoma’s federally recognized tribes and their tribal domestic violence and sexual assault programs.

 Catholic Charities offers transitional housing services at Holy Family Home.